An outdoor area:

-- Funerals: Up to 200 people or one person per 2m2 or 100% allocated seated and ticketed capacity (whichever is greater).
+- Indoor funerals: One person per 2m2 or 200 people or 100% allocated seated and ticketed capacity (whichever is the greater).

-- Ticketed venues: 100% capacity at allocated seated, ticketed venues with patrons encouraged to wear masks on entry and exit (e.g. theatre, live music, cinemas, indoor sports, universities and other higher education institutions).
-Performers can distance from audience at 2m, except choirs which remain at 4m from the audience.
+- Ticketed venues: 100% capacity with allocated seating (e.g. theatre, live music, cinemas, indoor sports, universities and other higher education institutions).

 If there is community transmission in Queensland, measures in impacted parts of the State may include:

-- Reducing gathering limits in homes and public spaces
+- Reduced gatherings in homes and public spaces

 - Increased use of masks

-- Aged care, disability accommodation, hospitals and corrections restrictions put in place
+- Increased restrictions at aged care, disability accommodation, hospitals and corrections facilities

 Check In Qld app